There’s Only One Way to Grow a Fan Base: Become Attractive

 You know the industry deeply.

-You understand what works and what doesn’t.
+You understand what works.

 Now you share lessons to help others avoid your mistakes.
+But becoming a leader takes time.
+You must build in public and prove your competence.
+Once you do, influence follows.

 The Adventurer

 Adventurers go on quests to find interesting things and share them along the way.
+They’re curious, restless, always exploring.
+Ask yourself:

 Do you move fast and break things?